Hansi: 16th-17th century: Mughal period

 Hansi is listed in the Ain-i-Akbari as a pargana under Hisar sarkar, producing a revenue of 5,434,438 dams for the imperial treasury and supplying a force of 7000 infantry and 500 cavalry.
 It had a brick fort at the time.

 Shahjahan came to Hansi, met the famous Hindu saint Jagannath Puri Samadha Hansi and after his approval Hindus were allowed to settle in Hansi.
 In addition to the Hindus, Hansi had Muslims and a few Jains that inhabited Hansi during this Mughal rule.

 Jagannath Puri Samadha has also many devotees because of their belief that Jagannath Puri was not a common human being but a supreme being.
 There are many famous stories of Jagannath Puri like a walkable wall, sweat lotus, and so on.

-18th century: Sikh and Maratha rule
+18th century: Maratha rule

-The Marathas captured Hansi area in 1778.
-They tried to establish a state for some time in this area until Hansi fell to the Sikh Empire and got absorbed into Jind State.
+Hansi along with small Sikh kingdoms of the Cis-Sutlej states was under influence of Marathas, until the Second Anglo-Maratha War of 1803–1805, after which the Marathas lost this territory to the British.